markfrst/ml-test-task/README.md

 ### PLAN

-1. Get from vk first and last name of people
+1. Get from vk first/last names, city and bdate of people
+2. Clearing data